 - A display URL

-- An optional verification URL.
+- A verification URL.
 This is the URL of a webpage that includes your business phone number.

 These fields are eligible to show when your ad appears on mobile devices, but some may be omitted in order to make the most of the smaller screen space on these devices.

 Select extensions, including location extensions, structured snippet extensions, and callout extensions, are also eligible to show with your ad.
 Extensions expand your ad with more information and can give your ad greater visibility and prominence on the search results page.
 Clicks on location extensions will send people to your location page.
 There's no cost to add them, and it is recommended that you add all extensions that are relevant to your business.
 Clicks on your ad (including your extension) will be charged as usual.
 To learn more about extensions, skip to About extensions.

 Call-only ads initiate calls directly to your business and don't send customers to your website landing page.
 When you enter your verification URL, which can be the landing page URL for your business, that's only to verify your ad and phone number.
 It will not be directly displayed on your ad.
 To create ads that allow both clicks to call and clicks to your website, try setting up a standard text ad and using call extensions.